 Hi everyone!
 My name is David, and I'm a Udemy instructor for Statistics and Econometrics.
 I hold a PhD in Finance from the University of New South Wales, Australia, and am currently a Lecturer in Aviation Finance.
 I absolutely love teaching!
 I like to break down complex concepts into little bite-sized pieces using simple and often silly stories for my students.
 The look on their faces from clueless to "ah ha!" is priceless, and means a lot to me.

-In particular, I love teaching Statistics and I currently have a Youtube channel ("Quant Concepts") devoted to teaching statistics to newbies and those struggling with the subject.
+In particular, I love teaching Statistics and I currently have a Youtube channel ("Dave Your Tutor") devoted to teaching statistics to newbies and those struggling with the subject.
 My channel has over 320,000 views and 1,600 subscribers, and is growing rapidly!
 I also run a Facebook page "freestatshelp" where I assist students with statistics from around the world for free.
 Come and check it out!